pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted/07-code.md

     The command `pm:projectinfo` assumes Drush 8.
 If you encounter an issue with this command, [verify and configure the Drush version](/guides/drush/drush-versions) before you continue.

-1. Use Composer on your Drupal (Latest) site to add these there:
+1. Use Composer on your Drupal (Latest Version) site to add these there:

     ```bash{promptUser: user}
     composer require drupal/ctools:^3.4 drupal/redirect:^1.6 drupal/token:^1.7